These notices are all about your personal data, which is information that relates to an identified or identifiable living individual.

 You can view our contact details on the Contact Us page.

-As we provide a range of services we have provided this general privacy notice, which relates to the Council as a whole, and also specific service area notices which detail how they process personal information.
-You will find these service area notices in the named department sections below.
+As we provide a range of services this general privacy notice relates to the Council as a whole.
+You can find additional information about how specific service areas process your personal information in the named sections below.

 We may collect and process the following types of personal information to deliver our services:

 - Identifiers such as account numbers, national insurance numbers or copies of ID